 Gavin On The Radio!

 I’ve been a guest on business program shows for local radio Calon FM.
-Just click below to hear the shows.

 "I met Gavin when attending Ray McLennan's event, Raising Angel Finance.
 Gavin was one of the keynote speakers there.
 Immediately he struck me as a very competent and knowledgeable professional who has great insight into tax and inheritance-related issues.
 He makes any complicated tax issue simple.